CapacitorSet/graph-coloring/DOCUMENTATION.md

 #### DimacsParser

 The DIMACS format is an adjacency list like DIMACS-10, but it presents a key challenge in that only neighbors with a higher ID are represented (the lower ones being implicit).
-In principle, this requires a sequential read as each adjacency list must be synchronized with the preceding ones.
+In principle, this would require a sequential read as each adjacency list must be synchronized with the preceding ones.

+We parallelized the parsing by splitting it in two steps: first we parse the lines into partial adjacency lists, then we merge them.
+Specifically, the parallelization strategy is simple: the array is split in equal parts, one per thread.

 #### FastParser

 We developed a simple binary format for graphs with the goal of improving parsing speed for large graphs.
-It is based on length-prefixed vectors: the first 4 bytes contain the number of nodes `n`, and are followed by a list of `n` nodes.
-Each node is represented by 4 bytes for the number of neighbors `m`, and `m` 4-byte neighbor IDs.
+It is based on length-prefixed vectors: the first 4 bytes contain the number of nodes `n`, and are followed by a list of `n` adjacency lists.
+Each adjacency list is represented by 4 bytes for the number of neighbors `m`, and `m` 4-byte vertex IDs.

 We provide a simple example of the graph for a triangle, with the DIMACS-10 file on the left and its `FastParser` representation (in base 10) on the right: